ambercouch/ac-wordpress-composer/README.md

      $ composer install

-3 Copy wp-config-sample.php and rename it for your environment (See [Environment Config Files](#environment-config-files)).
+3 Copy ac-config-local-sample.php and rename it ac-config-local.php (See [Environment Config Files](#environment-config-files) for dev and production configs).

 4 Add your database info and your unique [salt](https://api.wordpress.org/secret-key/1.1/salt/) to your *new* config file.